alex-marumo/remdo/README.md

 key = $getNearestNodeFromDOMNode(event.target).getKey();
 });

+there is no $isLexicalNode function and there is no way to implement is on your own

 throw Error("error") in update works, but throw "error" is silently eaten

 go through a fresh install to check if .devcontainer folder is needed at all (possibly test playwright headed mode at the same time)